tollyboy88/Evaluation-Comparison-Explainable-AI-For-diff-Model-with-Web-App-/README.md

 There are several ways to edit the application code for this project.

-**Use any IDE Platform you are comfortable with**

-Simply visit the (https://github.com/tollyboy88/Evaluation-Comparison-Explainable-AI-For-diff-Model-with-Web-App-/tree/main) and start prompting to modify the code.
-Changes made via the xAI platform will be automatically committed to this repository.

 **Use Your Preferred IDE**

 To work locally with your own IDE, clone this repo and push changes.
 Pushed changes will sync with the xAI platform.
 Ensure you have Python 3.x and pip installed—[install with pyenv](https://github.com/pyenv/pyenv#installation) if needed.